Nuel-EN/Capstone-Project-/capstone_protocol.md

 - Define features list
     - Based on job, list skills needed in order of importance, and list of possible schools with that curriculum.
 - Iterate

+Question for Phillip:
+-  Filter before merging or merge before filtering: This question is wrt loosing information in the data scientist dataset.